Our Concept

 In the digital age, icons have a whole new meaning, yet they continue to serve their fundamental purpose: simplifying communication.
 Today, icons are small symbols used in graphical user interfaces (GUI) for websites, mobile applications, or other digital products.

-Believe it or not, the first icon appearing on a graphical user interface was only in the early 70s!
 The Xerox Alto, developed in 1973, is often referred to as one of the first to use icons in a graphical user interface (GUI), including icons that represent files, folders, and even applications.
 Although Xerox Alto wasn't quite a "consumer" machine, it all led to the release of Xerox Star, being the first consumer model to use UI icons.

 All of these influenced the implementation of icons in personal computers.
 In 1983, Apple launched the Apple Lisa, which included user interface icons almost identical to those of Xerox.
 This led to the creation of Macintosh's icons, which were legen-wait for it-dary.